Stalybridge: Administrative history

-The Municipal Borough of Stalybridge received its charter of incorporation on 5 March 1857, having been formed from part of Ashton-under-Lyne parish in Lancashire and parts of Dukinfield and Stayley parishes in Cheshire.
-The Royal Charter declared that the council should consist of a Mayor, 6 Aldermen and 18 Councillors.
-The Borough was divided into three wards: Lancashire; Staley and Dukinfield.
-A list of Burgesses was published on 21 April 1857 and the first election of councillors was held on 1 May 1857.
+The town's municipal charter established a council comprising a mayor, six aldermen and eighteen councillors.
+The borough was divided into three wards: Lancashire; Staley and Dukinfield.
+A list of burgesses was published on 21 April 1857 and the first election of councillors was held on 1 May 1857.
 The contesting parties were the "whites" and the "yellows".
-The council met for the first time on 9 May and elected the first six Aldermen, from among those councillors the first Mayor, William Bayley, was elected.
+The council met for the first time on 9 May 1857 and elected the first six aldermen.
+The first mayor was William Bayley.
+The council took over the commissioners' functions in January 1858.

-The Arms of Stalybridge were granted by the College of Arms after the town received its charter of incorporation.
-The arms incorporated features from the coat of arms of the Stayley, Assheton, Dukinfield and Astley families who had all been land owners in the town.
+The new borough council was granted a coat of arms later in 1857.
+The arms incorporated features from the coats of arms of the Stayley, Assheton, Dukinfield and Astley families who had all been land owners in the town.
 The motto, absque labore nihil, means "nothing without labour".